 Spread it on a bagel, serve with crackers, or use it as a filling for sandwiches and wraps.

 Yes!
 Try adding dill, capers, diced red onion, or Dijon mustard.
-For extra richness, mix in smoked salmon like Russ & Daughters does.
+Mix in chopped smoked salmon for extra deli flavor.

 Stored in an airtight container in the fridge, it stays fresh for up to 3 days.